 - Whisk eggs, yogurt, salt, and spices until well combined.

-- Stir in oat bran.
+- Stir in oat bran until a batter forms.

 - Heat a skillet over medium heat (cast iron works great!).